 Children’s Day

-Every year on May 27th, Children’s Day is observed to encourage social unity, enlightenment amongst children, and improvements in children’s welfare.
+Every year on May 27th, Nigeria observes Children’s Day to promote social unity, raise awareness among children, and improve their welfare.

-Parents, educators, nurses, doctors, political figures and civic organization activists, religious and cultural authorities, business leaders and media practitioners, as well as youth and children themselves, may all have a role in making Children’s Day meaningful to their cultures, communities, and nations.
+Parents, educators, nurses, doctors, political figures, civic organization activists, religious and cultural authorities, business leaders and media practitioners, as well as youth and children themselves, may all have a role in making Children’s Day meaningful to their cultures, communities, and nations.

 Nigerian Democracy Day